 Just Say No to Saying Nothing – Speaking Up at Work

-Several years ago, I was doing frequent training and consulting with a client and was in their offices weekly.
-One of their employees confided in me that she could see the train wreck coming on her team but wasn’t planning to say anything.
-She was going to watch the predicted mayhem happen without saying a word.
+A few years ago, I was facilitating a training when one of my client’s employees confided that she could see the train wreck coming on her team but wasn’t planning to say anything.
+She was going to watch the predicted mayhem happen, without saying a word.

-Many years ago, a fellow trainer said to me, “The truth is one ingredient in the recipe, it’s not the whole meal.”
+Many years ago, a colleague said to me, “The truth is one ingredient in the recipe, it’s not the whole meal.”
 I can’t take credit for this bit of wisdom, but it stuck with me.
 You don’t have to say everything you’re thinking, you can just say a little.